 Places are currently limited to 50 on a first-come basis.
-Face masks are highly encouraged to be worn.

 The sessions will also be available over Zoom, please email office@engagedbuddhists.